trungtndev/trungtndev/README.md

-**Talking about Personal Stuffs:**

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

+### Hi there! 👋

+I'm **Trung Thanh Nguyen**, an AI/ML developer passionate about building intelligent systems that solve real-world problems.
+I specialize in Machine Learning, Deep Learning, and Natural Language Processing (NLP), and I enjoy working on innovative projects that push the boundaries of technology.

-- 👨🏽‍💻 I’m currently working on [Handle Path Oz](https://github.com/onimur/handle-path-oz);
+- 🔭 I’m currently working on projects related to computer vision and NLP.
-- 🌱 I’m currently learning Kotlin and Continuous Integration(CircleCI);
+- 🌱 I’m constantly learning and experimenting with new architectures and algorithms.
-- 👯 I’m looking to collaborate on [Handle Path Oz](https://github.com/onimur/handle-path-oz) 🤝;
-- 🤔 I’m looking for help with Design Pattern 😭;
-- 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I have a degree in civil engineering;
-- 📫 How to reach me: murillo_comino@hotmail.com;
+- 💡 I believe in the power of open-source and love to contribute to the community.

+Feel free to explore my repositories or connect with me for collaborations!